timmartin/margate/README.rst

-Stencil
+Margate
 =======

-Stencil is a library that provides a Django-compatible template engine where the templates compile to raw Python bytecode.
+Margate is a library that provides a Django-compatible template engine where the templates compile to raw Python bytecode.
 In theory, this will make them expand faster.
 This is at a very early stage and is experimental.